Paramount Plus: Everything to know about CBS All Access' replacement

 When and where is Paramount Plus launching?

-Paramount Plus will launch in the US, Latin America and Canada on Thursday.
+Paramount Plus launched in the US, Latin America and Canada on Thursday.

 In Latin America, Paramount Plus will launch initially in Argentina, Bolivia, Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Uruguay and Venezuela.